project-open-data/project-open-data.github.io/implementation-guide.md

 ### A) Tools

 * **Have WordPress?** Use the [Data Kickstart plugin](https://github.com/project-open-data/kickstart) to provide an instant voting interface based on your existing data.json file, allowing customers to vote up or down datasets and to leave comments on specific datasets.
+* **Using Socrata?** Ask to have the "Suggest a Dataset" feature turned on, and the opend data portal will allow the public to make dataset suggestions.

 ### B) Best Practices and Examples